MichaelCurrin/coding-blog/_posts/2020-08-25-package-manager-choice.md

 #### Go

-While the Go docs recommend download a target binay first (you have to choose one for your OS and a version such as latest - there is no easy `curl` option.
+The Go docs recommend choosing and downloading a binary from their website.
+You have to choose one for your OS and a version number.
+There is no easy `curl` option.

 Then unzip it to `/usr/local`.

 [Install the Go Tools](https://golang.org/doc/install)